donnybrilliant/terminal.sh/README.md

 - test edit mode
 - PROMPT! especially on SSH should be ip>
 - .trim() command arguments?
-- I should use utils more places getUsers etc
+- I should use utils more places getUsers, saveUser etc
 - I should set up auth checks with checkAuth instead.
 (Should this return a username? or is it enough with the req.socket?)
 - Differentiante between scan in ssh and regular mode.
 - download - inspect - install - merge - uninstall etc - is this a wanted workflow? or keep it basic like now?
+- let lanSniffingIntervals = {}; and mining might not be scalable for db

 ### Fixes